VIP Policy Configuration

 Require Number Challenge: If Enable Mobile Push is set to Yes, and Require Number Challenge is set to Yes, end users are shown a uniquely generated, two-digit number when requesting VIP authentication.
 End users must enter the same number in the VIP Access Push that they receive on their mobile devices.

 You can also customize the Mobile Push Authentication policy at the user group level.
 Settings at the user group level overwrite the account policy settings for members of that user group.
+The customizable VIP Access Push text is an account-level setting.
+It cannot be applied to individual user groups.

 The Mobile Push Authentication policy defined at the group level always overwrites the account policy.
 If a user belongs to more than one group with different Mobile Push Authentication policies, the user is assigned the stricter policy using the following rules: